AmadeAli1/FileTextReader/README.md

 # FileTextReader
 A customized way to read Java/Kotlin text fileswith annotations in a simple and effective way

+* To download the library click on FileTextReader.jar

 * Example of a data class (model)

       @FileConfiguration(filename = "src\\pessoa.txt", separator = "|")